DarkGhostHunter/OpenWRT-NSS-Full/README.md

 * **Help!
 My router restarts every 15 minutes or so!**

-It's because Watchcat configuration.
+It's because [Watchcat](files/etc/uci-defaults/z8-watchcat) default configuration.
 It will restart the **WAN interface** there is no Internet connection for 15 minutes.

 If you are offline, disable it through the LUCI panel, via SSH (`/etc/init.d/watchcat disable && /etc/init.d/watchcat stop`) or just delete the rules.

 * **You're creating a kernel with the [RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access).
 Are you sure?**

 No, I'm not sure, but doing so doesn't bring the router down, so probably it has it hidden somewhere?
 Well, it works.

+* **Can you include Jellyfin instead of Plex?**

+No, mostly because you will need Docker/Podman or [`chroot`](https://openwrt.org/docs/guide-user/services/chroot), and I'm not familiar with that setup.
+I would if someone decided to create a small package for it, like [I did for Plex Media Server](packages/luci-app-plexmediaserver).